platers/obsidian-linter/CONTRIBUTING.md

 2. [rules_template.md](docs/rules_template.md)
   - This template is used for generating the [rules.md](docs/rules.md) file and should be updated when you want to change the style or escaping of rule information or examples.

+You may also want to take a look at `docs.ts` to modify how the generated files are created.

 #### Generating Documentation

 To update the documentation you can run `npm run compile` if you need to compile the code as well or just run `npm run docs` which just generates the documentation.